denivip/DChat/README.md

 --------

 * Operates on both websocket and flashsocket client.
-* It starts several chat processes, equal the number of your CPU's.
+* It starts several chat processes, equal the number of your CPUs.
-* All communications between chat instances ore provided via Redis pub/sub.
+* All communications between chat instances are provided via Redis pub/sub.
 * Operates with several Redis instances via hashring.
 * Provide unlimited number of chat rooms.
 * Store message history, delete old messages after the time has passed.